-Poached Perch Roe with Aioli Crostini & Eggs - A Nice Breakfast Special
+Poached Yellow Perch Roe Paired with Aioli Crostini & Eggs - A Nice Breakfast Special

 While dining on shad roe has long been a Virginia spring tradition, most anglers don’t save the roe from other species.
 That’s a big mistake!

 For example, roe from yellow perch is delicately-flavored and can be beautifully prepared and served in a variety of ways, accenting a protein-filled breakfast or adding a touch of elegance to a brunch.
 Yellow perch are among the tastiest fish swimming.
 In Virginia, they can be found in some lakes, such as Moomaw, or in tidal rivers in the late winter as they move upriver to spawn.
 The Mattaponi and Chickahominy Rivers are among the more popular perch hotspots.

 Although filleting the fish usually destroys the roe sac on a plump female yellow perch, the sac is removed easily when the fish are cleaned whole.
 Carefully open the perch along its belly.
 The yellow roe sac sometimes pops out but it may rupture with even the slightest pressure.
 Be careful with the knife and your fingers as you work to gently remove the sac intact.

 We cooked roe from a few perch and served them with crostini made from French bread baguettes dressed with aioli.
 You can serve them just like this or add a couple fried or scrambled eggs and make a meal out of it.

 You can also try this recipe with roe from white perch or even crappie.

 Fresh roe from 3 or 4 yellow perch